sheltermanager/asm3/doc/manual/options.rst

   tables, show the complete text instead of truncating it to 80 characters and fitting the text onto one line.

+* Show record views in the audit trail: When viewing the audit trail slider of a record, include audit records that show when users viewed this record.

 * Show ID numbers when editing lookup data: When browsing lookup data under :menuselection:`Settings --> Lookup Data`, show the internal system ID numbers.
   This is handy for looking up IDs when writing reports.